loading

 Mike has a BS in Computer Science from the University of Southern California, and a JD/MBA from Harvard University.

-Following a decade of collaboration with Rebecca and Paul, Mike officially joined Canvas Ventures as a general partner in 2019, where he invests in innovation for consumers and software.
+Mike is an advisor with Canvas Ventures, serving as a board member for companies that he previously invested in as a general partner from 2019 through 2024.
 Mike draws from his 10 years in business development to work with companies on their early business development initiatives, revenue lines, and partnerships as well as their go-to-market strategy and execution.

 A native of Cupertino, Mike caught the technology bug at an early age.
 He started playing video games at age 4, taught himself programming at 13, and founded his first startup at 19.
 While studying for the bar exam, he had the idea for BarMax, a $1000 iPhone app for exam preparation, which is currently the top rated bar exam course in the app store.